Corona Property Division Lawyer

 Your Corona Property Division Attorney

 If you are about to enter into property division proceedings, ensure that you are working with a qualified and skilled attorney.
 They can guide you through the processes and ensure that your interests are represented and upheld.
-Najera Law Group, P.C., has been providing quality legal counsel to divorcing couples for nearly two decades.
+Najera Law Group, APC, has been providing quality legal counsel to divorcing couples for nearly two decades.
 We are ready to speak with you regarding your case.
 Contact our office for more information.

 Testimonials